• Home

 • Advertise

-You Can Get Sued For Using These 7 Colors In Your Designs
+You Can Get Sued For Using These 8 Colors In Your Designs

 Companies can trademark colors, granting them exclusive use in their industry.
 For example, Mattel’s Barbie Pink (Pantone 219 C) is trademarked in over 100 categories.
 Tiffany & Co.’s blue color has been trademarked since 1998.
 Its custom Pantone number, 1837, is the year the company was founded.

-Business Insider has shared a list of seven colors that are trademarked by their respective companies.
+Business Insider has shared a list of colors that are trademarked by their respective companies.
 Usage of these colors within the same industry could land you in hot water.

 1. Mattel Barbie Pink